‘Days Of Our Lives’ Spoilers: Abby Considers Abortion, Gabi Reveals The Baby Bombshell

-Days of our Lives spoilers for the end of the week reveal that there will be a lot of heartbreak and mystery in Salem.
+Days of Our Lives spoilers for the end of the week reveal that there will be a lot of heartbreak and mystery in Salem.

 According to a report by Soap Hub, Abigail Deveraux-DiMera (Marci Miller) will seriously consider terminating her pregnancy.
 Abby believes that she is carrying Stefan DiMera’s (Tyler Christopher) baby.
-She was shocked when the DNA tests revealed that her husband, Chad DiMera (Billy Flynn) wasn’t the father of her child, but that his brother, Stefan, was the baby’s biological father.
+She was shocked when the DNA tests revealed that her husband, Chad DiMera (Billy Flynn), wasn’t the father of her child, but that his brother, Stefan, was the baby’s biological father.

-Of course, Days of our Lives fans know that isn’t true.
+Of course, Days of Our Lives fans know that isn’t true.
 In fact, Gabi Hernandez (Camilla Banus) changed the test results in order to get revenge on Abigail for her part in putting her behind bars for the murder of Andre DiMera (Thaao Penghlis) and having a hand in her reproductive troubles.
 Now, Abby is suffering greatly thinking that she’s carrying another man’s child.
 She’ll weigh all of her options, but her choice may be made for her when Gabi “accidentally” lets the big pregnancy news slip.

 If and when Chad finds out that Abigail is pregnant, he’ll be thrilled.
 The couple have already started talking about having another child, and giving their son, Thomas, a little brother or sister.